NPM Modules Managing

 npm ls

-will show the entire dependencies tree of your project.
+npm ls will show the entire dependencies tree of your project.
 If you want a high-level view of your dependencies what’s instlled.

 npm ls --depth 0